ethersphere/bee-docs/docs/bee/working-with-bee/logs-and-files.md

 ### Log Levels

-The log messages are divided into four basic levels:

-- `Error` - Errors in the node.
-Although the node operation may continue, the error indicates that it should be addressed.
-- `Warning` - Warnings should be checked in case the problem recurs to avoid potential damage.
-- `Info` - Informational messages useful for node operators that do not indicate any fault or error.
+- **`Error`**: Logs critical issues that indicate a problem requiring attention.
+Node operation may continue but may be impaired.
+- **`Warning`**: Logs non-critical issues that may require user intervention to prevent further problems.
+- **`Info`**: Logs general operational information useful for monitoring node activity.
-- `Debug` - Information concerning program logic decisions, diagnostic information, internal state, etc. which is primarily useful for developers.
+- **`Debug`**: Logs detailed diagnostic and internal state information, useful primarily for developers.

-There is a notion of `V-level` attached to the `Debug` level. `V-levels` provide a simple way of changing the verbosity of debug messages. `V-levels` provide a way for a given package to distinguish the relative importance or verbosity of a given log message.
-Then, if a particular logger or package logs too many messages, the package can simply change the `V` level for that logger.

 ### Logging API usage

-In the current Bee code base, it is possible to change the granularity of logging for some services on the fly without the need to restart the node.
-These services and their corresponding loggers can be found using the `/loggers` endpoint.
-Example of the output:
+The Bee node supports dynamically changing the log level for specific components using the `/loggers` API endpoint.
+This allows node operators to adjust logging verbosity without restarting the node.

 ```json
 {